doubleopen-project/doubleopen-publications/Ecosystem-Survey-2019/Short-Ecosystem-Survey-2019-Report.md

 This report is copyrighted to HH Partners, Attorneys-at-law Ltd. and published under CC-BY-4.0 license.

 A total of 28 responses were given from a diverse sample of different sized companies.
 The survey was open during February, March and early April of 2019.
 This report includes anonymised data from the survey with analysis of the process and the results.
 The anonymised data is also available as raw data for further analysis.
-[LINK]

 Some of the data has been affected by who the survey has been shared with.
 The survey has been publicly available on our website.
 In addition, we have sent a link to our survey to specific mailing lists.
 This may have some impact on the results of the survey, but these have been taken into consideration in the analysis.